New Australian Flag

 “Explore my 2nd design Australian 4 flag proposal, inspired by the same rich symbolism found on Australianflags.au website.
 Featuring a sloping line representing our position in the southern hemisphere, affectionately known as ‘downunder,’ this design follows the traditional canton encapsulates the essence of Australia’s identity and heritage.”

-2nd Proposed Ist Design
+Ist Design

 Four flags are to complement our Cultures, Acknowledgements, Diversity, Achievements